h-nick/tgbot/README.md

 The bot requires certain environment variables to be set before working.
 Most of them have default values, however some are mandatory.

 Environment variables must be set in an `.env` file at root level.
+An example file called `env.example` can be found in the same directory.
+Remember to never commit environtment files.

 Below is a table containing all environment variables and their default values.
 | Variable | Default | Mandatory | Description |